Week 1 of Pregnancy

 • Include these new tasks on your to-do list this week.

-• Take a prenatal vitamin with 400 mcg folic acid everyday.
+• Take a prenatal vitamin with 400 mcg of folic acid every day.

 • Track your cycle to determine your most fertile days.